visdesignlab/upset2/packages/userdocs/docs/upset2-features/element-view/index.md

 ![Selection Chips](./img/index/selection-chips.png)

 Below the selection chips are the plots, which also may be empty.
-By default, the plots consist of a histogram for each numerical attribute in the dataset.
+By default, the plots consist of a histogram for each numeric attribute in the dataset.
 See [Plots](./plots/index.md).

 ![Plots](./img/index/plots.png)